Cougars In Oklahoma

 Mountain lion populations are supposedly, officially, only found in thirteen states, however, as man has moved farther into their territory cougars have been displaced and have reacted by expanding their range into other areas, including Oklahoma.
 Mountain lions are known to roam very long distances and some of the cougars captured or killed in Oklahoma were found to have tracking collars originating as far away as the Black Hills of South Dakota - indicating that not all sightings are released "pets".

 The laws are confusing regarding hunting, trapping and shooting cougars in Oklahoma.
 But, there are other alternatives.
-Ned Bruha, The Skunk Whisperer, has encountered oklahoma mountain lions on several occasions and can help with both reactive and preventative measures should cougars move into your area.
+Wildlife Whisperer Ned Bruha has encountered Oklahoma mountain lions on several occasions.

 Oklahoma Livestock Attacked By Cougars